 Ownership – content, domains, accounts, do you really hold the rights to everything you do online?

-Here we take a quick look at a couple of areas, and include a quick update on something we were talking about a fortnight ago – linking accounts.
+It’s important to be clear about ownership of your web assets and content.
+Here we take a quick look at a couple of areas, and include an update on something we were talking about a fortnight ago – linking accounts.

 Who owns your content?

 It’s reasonable to assume that you have total ownership and full rights over all your original content that you post on the internet.
 Reasonable, but possibly wide of the mark.
 Double check the Ts&Cs of any sites where you post content.

 Some sites such as LinkedIn explicitly reassure you that your content is yours and you have full rights to it, but there’s a sting in the tail:

 …you own the content and information that you submit or post to the Services and you are only granting LinkedIn the following non-exclusive license: A worldwide, transferable and sublicensable right to use, copy, modify, distribute, publish, and process, information and content that you provide through our Services, without any further consent, notice and/or compensation to you or others.

 – our bold, because that’s quite an important little clause.
 Some sites go further and expect to be able to use others’ original creative content royalty-free.
 This from WattPad, a creative writing platform:

 C. For clarity, you retain all of your ownership rights in your User Submissions.
 However, by submitting User Submissions to Wattpad.com, you hereby grant Wattpad.com a worldwide, non-exclusive, royalty-free, transferable license to use, reproduce, distribute, display, and perform the User Submissions in connection with the Wattpad.com Website.